If you’re considering getting metal braces, you’ve probably done a lot of research: how much they cost, how long you will wear them and more.

 An alternative for many adults is a set of removable aligners instead of braces.
 These aligners, such as Invisalign clear aligners, straighten teeth like braces but are removable for meals and brushing.

-According to a recent poll, the vast majority of respondents (from around the world) admit to brushing their teeth only once or twice a day.
+According to this poll, the vast majority of respondents (from around the world) admit to brushing their teeth only once or twice a day.

 When you have braces, it’s obvious that the food stuck against your teeth will create cavities unless you clean your teeth properly.
 That’s why it’s so critical that you brush your teeth after every meal and snack when you have braces.